 4. Example: 75% wool (GOTS certified), 23% polyamide, 2% elastane (for socks)

-Recycled material is material that has been recovered or removed from the waste stream during the manufacturing process or after use by the consumer and then transformed into new material.
+Recycled material is material that has been recovered or removed from the waste stream during the manufacturing process or before or after use by the consumer and then transformed into new material or yarn.
 The material must be recycled without harming nature and without using harmful chemicals or inherently problematic substances that are classified by REACH as hazardous to human health and the environment.

 Recycled material must contain at least 70% fibers derived from recycled resources and may contain a maximum of 10% (virgin) synthetic fibers, but 25% (virgin) synthetic fibers for socks, leggings and sportswear.